leberkaassemmel/grafiki-bridge/README.md

 - **Firefox**: Up to ~64KB of data
 - **Safari**: Up to ~80KB of data

-## Requirements
+## Requirements (automatically installed with the package)

 - Python 3.6+
 - pandas
-- Dependencies are automatically installed with the package

 ## Getting Started